Ito-Matsuda/re-focus/README.md

-# re-focus
+# Re-Focus
+***
-Application used to help users stay on track and "re-focus"
+Re-Focus is an application built to help users stay focused.